First, log in to the Trustifi web app using your admin credentials.

 Figure 5: Adding an exception to a rule

-In the example pictured above, the rule will not be applied if the email is sent to a recipient from the specified domain – even if the sensitivity condition is met.
+In the example pictured above, the rule will not be applied if the email is sent to an internal recipient – even if the sensitivity condition is met.

 If you have multiple rules under your plan, they will be applied according to their priority, which can be seen on the left column (see figure 6).